NotRequiem/screenshare-tool/README.md

 # Advanced Screenshare Tool

-This tool is currently in development and not released.
+This tool is currently in beta version.

 ## Features
 > 1. Detects onboard memory macros in both mouse and keyboard devices by using low level hooks.